Skip to main content

 Invoice Discounting or Factoring – What Is the Difference?

 When businesses are looking to source alternative funding solutions, an increasingly popular form is that what is commonly known as Invoice Finance.
-This generic term refers to both Invoice Discounting and Factoring which are the most common variations or solutions of Invoice Finance.
+This generic term refers to both Invoice Discounting and Financing which are the most common variations or solutions of Invoice Finance.

 So how do they differ?